eigentaylor/eigentaylor.github.io/_previews/2026-02-11-leader-dynamics.md

 For (2): if $X$ is a Condorcet loser, then $P(X>Z) < 0.5$ for all $Z \neq X$, and thus $X$ will always have less than 50% of the votes by Theorem \ref{thm:pairwise}.
 By part (1), some candidate must have over 50% of the vote, and will thus have more votes than $X$.
 Therefore, $X$ will not be the leader. **QED**

-This corollary tells us something important: even if there is a cycle of preferences, when the elections finally comes around and voters apply the leader rule, we can guarantee that
+This corollary tells us something important: even if there is a cycle of preferences, when the elections finally comes around and voters apply the leader rule, we can guarantee that not only will there be a unique winner--by the assumption that no two pairwise match-ups have the same margin--but also that

-1. The winner will win with over 50% of the vote
+1. The winner will receive over 50% of the vote
 2. The winner won't be a Condorcet loser

-Further, due to the nature of the Approval ballot data, the winner is always the Condorcet winner induced by the literal dichotomous preferences expressed by the voters.
-That is, since the difference in total approvals is the difference in "strict approvals", the winner must defeat all other candidates in strict approvals.
-Any Condorcet cycle will be invisible in the ballot data, and instead voters will only see a single candidate with the most approvals (over 50%), who is the Condorcet winner of the strict approvals.

 > **Definition:** A node $(X,Y)$ has an edge to a node $(X',Y')$ if after every voter applies the leader rule at node $(X,Y)$, $X'$ has the most votes and $Y'$ has the second most votes.
 We then declare them the new leader and challenger.
 An equilibrium is a node that has an edge to itself.